grpc/proposal/A93-xds-ext-proc.md

   - [headers](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/ext_proc/v3/external_processor.proto#L346):
     Headers to modify.
 Use of these header modifications is best effort, depending on which event it was sent in response to and whether the filter is running in the gRPC client or server.
+See [Header Mutations](#header-mutations) below for details.
   - We will ignore the status and body fields, since these don't apply to gRPC.
 - request_drain (new field being added in